MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/run-as-accounts.md

 ## Change the password for the Operational Database Account used by Service Manager

-To change the login password for the Service Manager Data Access and Service Manager Management Configuration services, perform the following procedure.
+To change the login password for the Service Manager Data Access and Service Manager Management Configuration services, follow these steps:

 1. On the Windows desktop, select **Start**, and select **Run**.
 2. In the **Run** dialog, in the **Open** box, enter **services.msc**, and select **OK**.